jklaeui/jklaeui.github.io/index.md

 ### Swiss Job Tracker

 - [A real-time index of open vacancy postings in Switzerland](http://swissjobtracker.ch/)
-- [Github](https://github.com/swissjobtracker/chjobtracker): Open-Source code aggregating the scraped data from 70 job portals and 50K company webpages.
+- [Github](https://github.com/swissjobtracker/chjobtracker): R-code aggregating the scraped data from 70 job portals and 50K company webpages.
 I implemented an algorithm that deals with scraper issues and unstable job portals in real-time to obtain a clean index

 ### Policy reports & Media